postgresml/postgresml/README.md

      'Human-friendly project name',
      'regression',
-     '<name of the table or view containing the data>', '<name of the column containing the y target value>' );
+     '<name of the table or view containing the data>', '<name of the column containing the y target values>' );
 ```